florinpop17/app-ideas/Projects/Book-Finder-App.md

 -   [ ] Implement a Responsive Design
 -   [ ] Add loading animations

+## Trello Board

+You can track your progress by cloning this [Trello Board](https://trello.com/b/mmXLDSEO/book-finder-app)

 ## Useful links and resources

 You can use the [Google Books API](https://developers.google.com/books/docs/overview)